-In the second case, Ps two-year-old son drowned in an artificial pond.
-Hendershot v.
-Kapok Tree Inn, Inc., 203 So.
-2d 628, 628 (Fla.
-2d DCA 1967).
-While the pond's water was dark and murky, which created a false impression of shallowness, and the pond had an island at its center with ducks, shade trees, shrubs, and flowers, the court found these characteristics insufficient for creating an unnatural, unusual element of danger and found an attractive nuisance did not exist.
-Id. at 629–30.
+In Hendershot v.
+Kapok Tree Inn, Inc., 203 So.2d 628 (Fla.
+2d DCA 1967), Harold Hendershot’s two-year-old son drowned in an artificial pond.
+The pond's water was dark and murky, which created a false impression of shallowness.
+Additionally, the pond had an island at its center with ducks, shade trees, shrubs, and flowers.
+Nevertheless, the court found these characteristics insufficient for creating an unnatural, unusual element of danger, and held that an attractive nuisance did not exist.
+Id. at 629-30.

 Landowner is Responsible for the Drowning

-In the first case, C, a minor, drowned while swimming in a pond when he was held under by a suction hose.
-In re Estate of Starling, 451 So.
-2d 516, 518 (Fla.
-5th DCA 1984).
-The court held that the attractive nuisance doctrine applied because the nuisance that brought the child onto the property, the pond, had a concealed trap, the hose, which led to the child's injury.
-Id. at 518–20.
-The test to be applied in these situations is whether a reasonably prudent person should have anticipated the presence of children or other persons at the place where the landowner created a condition that a jury could find was an "inherently dangerous condition."
+Turning to In re Estate of Starling, 451 So.2d 516, 518 (Fla.
+5th DCA 1984)., Chad Starling (“S”), a minor, drowned while swimming in a pond when he was held underwater by a suction hose.
+The court held that the attractive nuisance doctrine applied because the nuisance that brought S onto the property, the pond, had a concealed trap, the hose, which led to S's injury.
+Id. at 518-20.
+The test to be applied in these situations is whether a reasonably prudent person should have anticipated the presence of children or other persons at the place where the landowner created a condition, such that a jury could find it was an "inherently dangerous condition."
 Id. at 520.

-In the second case, the defendant excavated the land to create an artificial lake and left the area unfenced without any barrier or obstruction.
-Allen v.
-William P. McDonald Corp., 42 So.
-2d 706, 706 (Fla.
+In Allen, the defendant excavated the land to create an artificial lake and left the area unfenced without any barrier or obstruction.
+Allen, 42 So.2d at 706 (Fla.
 1949).
 A child entered the area of steep, white sand, ending in his death by drowning.
 Id.
 The court held that a sandy slope adjacent to an artificial lake may constitute an alluring trap (attractive nuisance) for a young child.
 Id. at 707.

 To what extent am I, the property owner, responsible for recreational visitors?

-Florida Statutes section 375.251 covers the limitation on liability of persons making available to the public certain areas for recreational purposes without charge.
+Florida Statutes § 375.251 covers the limitation on liability of persons making available to the public certain areas for recreational purposes without charge.
+Fla.
+Stat. § 375.251 (2022).
 If a landowner makes a property available to the public for outdoor recreational purposes free of charge, the landowner is not responsible for keeping that park area or land safe for entry or use by others, or for giving warning of any hazardous conditions, structures, or activities on the property to persons entering or going on that park area or land.
 Fla.
-Stat. § 375.251(2) (2014).
+Stat. § 375.251(2) (2022).
 This limitation on liability will not apply if any commercial or other profitable activity is derived from the general public's patronage on the property.
 Id.
 Also, any person remains liable for deliberate, willful, or malicious injuries.
 Fla.
-Stat. § 375.251(4) (2014).
+Stat. § 375.251(4) (2022).